mccurcio/mccurcio.github.io/_draft/2021-12-17-passwords.md

 ---
 title: "Python: Pronounceable passwords"
-date: '2021-12-17'
-slug: passwords
-tags:
+tags: Password Python
-- "passwords"
-categories: python
 ---

-Creates a random ‘-‘ separated 4 word password from the given input text file to be used as a password
+This Python code produces a randomly chosen word password of any given length.

+- Linux Mint dictionaries are commonly placed `/usr/share/dict`.
+You may need yo insert your own dictionary location.

+I like 3 words in length with numbers inserted.

 ```
 import random

 words = open('/usr/share/dict/words').read().split()
-"-".join([random.choice(words) for _ in range(4)])
+"-".join([random.choice(words) for _ in range(3)])
 ```